About South Flyfisher

 There, along with meeting a bunch of guides and lodge managers, I'm doing some research into a bunch of streams that back onto the Andes way down south.
 Plus I'm hosting a small USA group deep into Patagonia.
 These guys will be the first to cast on a previously un-fished Tierra del Fuego estancia.
 That's pretty cool for them.
 And me.

-The plan is to try to squeeze in some Xcalak/Mahahaul saltwater action before flying back into New Zealand for the rest of summer.
+The plan is to try to squeeze in some Xcalak/Mahahaul saltwater action (a scouting mission ahead of a hosted trip in July) before flying back into New Zealand for the rest of summer.
 That might be pushing things too far, but hey, if you don't plan ... right?!

-Then the focus is on New Zealand's South Island again.
+Then the focus is on New Zealand's South Island again until May.
 Deep south.
 If you're thinking of heading down to New Zealand in 2025, feel free to drop me a line for a chat or recommendations.
 I'm happy to share a few thoughts on 'when/how/what' and a bit of general info on the 'where'.

 Saltwater 2025

 I have two saltwater flats expeditions planned for 2025.
-You're welcome to join me on this.
+You're welcome to join me on these.
 Just shout out.

 South Flyfisher